Have you gone to your area farmers’ market yet? If not, you could be missing out on an easy boost for your health.

 Meat and Seafood

-Many markets offer organic and grass-fed meats at farmers’ markets, but there is a risk of contamination, especially if these items are sitting out in the sun.
+Many markets offer organic and grass-fed meats at farmers’ markets, but there is a risk of contamination.
+Especially if these items are sitting out in the sun.
 Be cautious.
 For the safest option, get the address of the seller and get your meat directly from his or her store or farm.

 Although most of these will be fine, there is a small risk of bacterial contamination.
-According to a study from Penn State University, eggs from small flocks―such as those that are available at farmers’ markets―are more likely to give you a case of Salmonella enteritidis than mass-produced eggs.
+According to a study from Penn State University, eggs from small flock.
+Such as those that are available at farmers’ markets―are more likely to give you a case of Salmonella enteritidis than mass-produced eggs.
 The risk is small, but if you buy from farmers’ markets, always make sure to cook the eggs thoroughly before eating.

 Unpasteurized dairy products may harbor microorganisms that can make you sick.
 Use caution and buy only from farmers you know are careful about cleanliness.
 Your safest option is to purchase only pasteurized items.